wholingfei/spexwavepy/docs/source/principle.rst

    X-ray speckle scanning technique.

-Like the self-reference conventional XST method, the phsycial quantity directly derived from the tracked speckle pattern shift for this technique is the wavefront slope, i.e., the second derivative of the wavefront.
+Like the self-reference conventional XST method, the physical quantity directly derived from the tracked speckle pattern shift for this technique is the wavefront slope, i.e., the second derivative of the wavefront.